Metalnem/mijailovic.net/_drafts/future-plc.md

 ## Initial experiments

-I started measuring popularity using the most sophisticated scientific method available to the humanity - counting the number of Twitter followers.
+I started measuring popularity using the most sophisticated scientific method available to the humanity - comparing the numbers of Twitter followers.
 PC Gamer, Guitar World and Total Film had hundreds of thousands of followers, so I downloaded iOS app for each of them.
 MyFavouriteMagazines web store didn't have the option for buying single digital issue (only quarterly and yearly subscriptions were available).
 Luckily, single issues were being offered as in-app purchases.

-I purchased one issue of each and tried running my Edge magazine downloader too see if maybe it would work automagically.
+I purchased one issue of each of the previously mentioned magazines and tried running my Edge magazine downloader too see if maybe it would work automagically.
 Nothing happened, of course.
 I could still see the list of Edge magazine issues only.
 Does the API have in the requests something that is specific to the magazine it's working with?
 Then I remembered the *appKey* and *secretKey* parameters - they were probably different for